- When is a cavernous body implant/penile prosthesis necessary?

 Small things with a big impact:

-For example, it plays a major role in the frequency of wound infections whether wound drainage is carried out for 72 hours or only for 24 hours (Citation: 11).
+For example, the length and effectiveness of wound drainage plays a major role in the frequency of wound infections (Citation: 11).
 These differences are often only known to an experienced surgeon.

 Does experienced surgeons increase partner satisfaction?